alissatroiano/Hue/README.md

 - The 'multiple light sources' text-shadow effect used for all social media font-awesome icons (`fab`) was copied from [CSS Tricks](https://designshack.net/articles/css/12-fun-css-text-shadows-you-can-copy-and-paste/).

-- The layout and structure for the login (`login.html`) and signup (`signup.html`) pages were copied from this Bootstrap 5 Portal theme's login page (https://themes.3rdwavemedia.com/bootstrap-templates/startup/portal-free-bootstrap-admin-dashboard-template-for-developers/).
+- The layout and structure for the login (`login.html`) and signup (`signup.html`) pages were copied from this Bootstrap 5 Portal theme (https://themes.3rdwavemedia.com/bootstrap-templates/startup/portal-free-bootstrap-admin-dashboard-template-for-developers/) and rearranged by the developer.

- by copying the contents of this Bootstrap 5 Portal theme's login page (https://themes.3rdwavemedia.com/bootstrap-templates/startup/portal-free-bootstrap-admin-dashboard-template-for-developers/)

 ### Front End Snippets & Resources
 - I used this article from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) to style the background image on Hue's homepage.